From Audacity Development Manual

 Below is an example of a dark blue only waveform, obtained by zooming in about 12 times.
 The waveform can now be clearly seen as joining together many individual sample points (the dots).
 The horizontal center line denoting zero amplitude (silence) can also now be clearly seen, with positive samples above the center line, and negative samples below.

 Waveform (dB) view

 The default linear Waveform view is very convenient for editing since the majority of audible work is on the screen.
 When zoomed in edit points are easy to find.
-However, the linear waveform doesn't correspond to the way your ears work--they sense quiet sounds more effectively.
-Halving the volume on the linear scale (for example, deamplifying a sound with a peak of +/- 1.0 by -6 dB to bring it to +/- 0.5 on that scale) doesn't sound all that much quieter.
+However, the linear waveform does not correspond to the way your ears work--they sense quiet sounds more effectively.
+Halving the volume on the linear scale (for example, deamplifying a sound with a peak of +/- 1.0 by -6 dB to bring it to +/- 0.5 on that scale) does not sound all that much quieter.
 Human hearing would need a reduction of -18 dB to make audio "appear to sound" half as loud.